Account Search Logout

 “Unsavory or no,” says Taximagulus.
 “He fought on at Tamasa after you and yours fled from an elephant,”

-“I heard you attacked that Roman monster by your lonesome,” Cingetorix smiles at him.
-“While the others ran for the trees like children,”
+“I heard you attacked that Roman monster by your lonesome,” Cingetorix smiles up at Aedan.
+“While the others ran for the trees,”

-“He fought fearless, to be sure,” Lugotrix says.
-“Then he attacked a Roman head with his-”
+“He fought fearless, to be sure,” Lugotrix grins.
+“He even attacked a Roman head with his—”

 “—Tamesa is behind us,” Ciniod interrupts.

-“Yes, and that loss makes one thing very clear,” Taran adds.
+“Yes, and that loss makes one thing very clear,” Taran says.
 “We must combine our forces and drive them out,”

-“Or they’ll destroy everything we know,” Cassibelanus agrees.
-“As they did on the continent,”
+“Yes,” Cassibelanus trumpets.
+“Or they’ll destroy everything we know,”

-Taran nods, “There’s nothing left of the Morini,”
+“They already have, on the continent,” Taran tells him.
+“There’s nothing left of the Morini,”

-“You would know,” Taran snaps.
-“Spying on that monster who wants to kill you,”
+“You would know,” Taran barks.
+“Spying on that monster like a lovesick wretch,”

-“Let’s begin while the night is still young,” says Taran.
+“Let’s begin while the night is still young,” Taran says, eager to avoid conflict.
 “Please, everyone, sit.”

 The tribal leaders take their place at the table, but when Ciniod tries to sit, Cassibelanus pulls another into the last open chair.
 “Lugotorix will represent the Ancalites,”

-“Lugotrix follows his father,” Taran says.
+“Lugotrix is the logical choice,” Taran says.
 “He will lead the Ancalites,”

 “Of course.”
-Ciniod calms, and passing beneath Aedan on her way out, she snaps her fingers.
+Ciniod passes beneath Aedan on her way out.
 “Come, boy, let’s get that owl outside,”

-Talk among them turns heated when Carbilius calls Taran weak, his words born from losing a brother and his brother’s portion of their tribe at the Avona.
-Cingetorix resents Lugotrix’s elevation over Ciniod, but Cassibelanus reminds them that her thirst for vengeance created the Lion; they cannot trust her temperament.
+Talk turns heated when Carbilius labels Taran weak, his words born from losing a brother and a portion of their tribe at the Avona.
+Taximagulus resents Lugotrix’s elevation over Ciniod, but Segobax reminds them that her thirst for vengeance created the Lion, and thus, her temperament remains dangerous.

-“The wolves erected a large bladder-lined water well.
-A timber frame pool taller than most men.”
-Aedan looks at Carbilius.
-“Eadaoin and the women, chained at the ankles, form a bucket line from the river to feed it twice daily.”
+“The wolves have erected a large water well.
+A timber frame pool taller than most men that’s lined with bladders.”
+Aedan turns his gaze to Carbilius.
+“Eadaoin and the women form a bucket line from the river and feed it thrice daily.”

 “That’s smart,” Cingetorix says.